 A word of caution: Never under any circumstances cross out the terms of a will and handwrite in new instructions.
 Doing this can dramatically increase the court’s involvement in your estate after your death as it tries to sort out your true intent for your property.

 If you need help writing your will, contact the estate planning lawyers at Robinson & Henry.
 We are well experienced in navigating the nuances of Colorado estate law and will help you create a will that achieves your financial goals and plans for your estate.
-Call 303-688-0944 for a free consultation.
+Call 303-688-0944 for an assessment.